 - Degree to which the Engagement Award funds supplement university and outside funds.

 Applications will be reviewed on the second and fourth Tuesday of every month.
-The final review meeting with take place on Tuesday, June 12.
-All events must occur before June 30, 2018.
+The final review meeting will take place on Tuesday, December 3.
+All events must occur before Monday, December 16.

 Applications must be submitted by 5 p.m. on Monday prior to the review meeting.